rundeck/rundeck/docs/en/manual/index.md

-% User Manual
+% User Guide
 % Greg Schueler;Alex Honor
 % 1/16/2012

-This the Rundeck User Manual.
+This the Rundeck *User Guide*.

-For information about Rundeck Administration, see the [Administration Guide](../administration/index.html)
+For information about Rundeck Administration, see the [Administrator Guide](../administration/index.html)